You are here

 A client may request a further extension, which should then be considered in accordance with these guidelines.
 However, an extension may not be granted indefinitely.
 Each 6-month period of extension will require a reason and should be assessed by the delegate on its merits.

-Financial and legal advice to assist in deciding between weekly and lump sum payments
+Financial and legal advice to assist in a decision to convert weekly payments to a lump sum

-A wholly dependent partner entitled to compensation may make a claim for payment of the costs of financial and legal advice obtained to assist in making an informed decision between a lump sum and weekly payments.
+A wholly dependent partner entitled to compensation may make a claim for payment of the costs of financial and legal advice obtained to assist in making an informed decision to convert weekly payments to a lump sum.
 The person who provides the advice attracting the payment must be a suitably qualified financial adviser or practicing lawyer and the advice must be provided after the member's death.
 The legal advice must only aid in making a choice to receive a lump sum amount and is not intended to cover legal advice that may be required in dealing with other matters such as family court disputes and other legal matters tied to the administration of the estate.

 The Commission must determine the amount of compensation for the cost of the advice that it considers reasonable.
 The maximum and up-to-date amount of financial assistance available can be found in CLIK rates chart for current amount under 'Reimbursement limits – Financial and legal advice compensation'.
 This figure is indexed according to CPI.
 The claimant can receive a second opinion but any amount over this limit cannot be reimbursed.